How to Brown Butter (easy step-by-step tutorial)

 2. Whisking or stirring continuously, melt the butter over medium or medium-low (depending on how hot your stove runs–you don’t want it to burn!)

 3. Once the butter is melted, continue stirring.
 After 6-8 minutes, the butter will begin to foam and bubble.
 (The exact time will vary based on how much butter your browning.)
-Pay attention to how the butter looks and smells here, as it can go from browned to burned fairly quickly.
+Keep a close eye on how the butter looks and smells here, as it can go from browned to burned fairly quickly.

 4. When the butter looks deeply golden and you can see that the butter solids are starting to brown, remove the pan from the heat.